 If you are caught driving with a BAC between .05% and .08% in Colorado, you may be charged with a DWAI.
 Though this charge is considered less severe than a DUI, DWAIs can still come with harsh penalties, such as community service, fines, driver’s license suspension, and even jail time.
 Police have sufficient grounds for arrest if they believe the individual’s ability to drive was even slightly impaired by drugs or alcohol.

-That’s why it is important to hire an experienced criminal defense attorney as soon as possible to help you navigate the legal process, protect your rights, and work towards the best possible outcome for your case.
+That’s why it is important to hire a Denver DWI attorney as soon as possible to help you navigate the legal process, protect your rights, and work towards the best possible outcome for your case.
 With legal representation on your side, you can have peace of mind knowing that your case is in good hands.

 Although marijuana is legal in Colorado, driving under the influence of marijuana is not.
 If you have more than five nanograms of active THC per milliliter of blood in your system, you may be charged with a DUI.
 It is important to note that charging someone under the influence of marijuana with a DUI is somewhat complicated, as marijuana affects different people in different ways.

-If you’re facing charges for driving under the influence of marijuana or another drug, it’s essential to have a skilled DUI attorney analyze your case and argue on your behalf.
+If you’re facing charges for driving under the influence of marijuana or another drug, a skilled Denver marijuana DUI attorney can analyze your case and argue on your behalf.
 Since Colorado has not mandated a strict “legal limit” for marijuana at which you are considered too high to drive, we can use this to challenge your prosecutor in court.
 We will take swift action on your behalf, as the consequences of a DUI/DWAI of marijuana are the same for DUI of alcohol.

 Colorado has zero tolerance for underage individuals who are caught driving under the influence.
 Drivers under the age of 21 with a BAC between .02% and .08% will have their licenses automatically revoked.
 Charges citing the zero tolerance law can be filed if the underage driver had a BAC as low as .02%, which can be as little as one drink.

-If you or a loved one has been charged with an underage DUI or related offense, it is crucial to seek experienced legal representation to protect your rights and future.
+If you or a loved one has been charged with an underage DUI or related offense, it is crucial to seek out a DUI law firm in Denver that can to protect your rights and future.

 We often are asked if a DUI is a felony.
 While DUIs don’t always incur felony charges, on June 1, 2015, Colorado instituted a felony DUI law.
 This law provides for the filing of felony charges for those committing an alcohol-related driving offense while having three or more prior convictions.
 A felony DUI carries a possible prison sentence of two to six years.